-Most importantly, don’t minimize or avoid their concerns.
+Please don’t minimize or dismiss their concerns.
 Be sure to acknowledge their feelings and assure them that it’s natural to feel scared about these things.
 Demonstrate that you’re listening by giving them your full attention, and make sure they understand that they can talk to you and their teachers whenever they like.

 2. Be honest: explain the truth in a child-friendly way

 Children have a right to truthful information about what’s going on in the world, but adults also have a responsibility to keep them safe from distress.
 Use age-appropriate language, watch their reactions, and be sensitive to their level of anxiety.

 If you can’t answer their questions, don’t guess.
 Use it as an opportunity to explore the answers together.
 Websites of international organizations like UNICEF in Ghana and the World Health Organization are great sources of information.
 Explain that some information online isn’t accurate, and that it’s best to trust the experts.

 3. Show them how to protect themselves and their friends

 One of the best ways to keep children safe from coronavirus and other diseases is to simply encourage regular handwashing.
 It doesn't need to be a scary conversation.
 You can make learning fun by singing along to a handwashing song or any fun song that your child like to sing as you teach them how to wash their hands.